Spectral tensor-train decomposition: Spectral tensor-train decomposition

 \begin{proposition}[Continuity of FTT cores] Let $I_1 \times \cdots \times I_d = \mathbf{I} \subset \mathbb{R}^d$, and let $f \in L_{\mu}^2({\bf I})$ be a continuous function with FTT decomposition \eqref{eq:ContTTDecomposition}.
 Then the cores $\gamma_i(\alpha_{i-1},\cdot,\alpha_{i})$ are continuous for every $i$ and $\alpha_i$. \end{proposition}

 The second property regards the strong derivatives of the cores of the FTT decomposition.
-It requires the Lipschitz continuity of the function and then follows from a result on the uniform convergence of the functional SVD by Hammerstein \cite{Hammerstein1923,TOWNSEND2013}.
+It requires the Lipschitz continuity of the function and then follows from a result on the uniform convergence of the Schmidt decomposition by Hammerstein \cite{Hammerstein1923,TOWNSEND2013}.

 \begin{theorem}[Differentiability of FTT cores] Let $I_1 \times \cdots \times I_d = \mathbf{I} \subset \mathbb{R}^d$ be closed and bounded, and let $f \in L_\mu^2({\bf I})$ be a Lipschitz continuous function such that $\frac{\partial^\beta f}{\partial x_1^{\beta_1} \cdots \partial x_d^{\beta d}} $ exists and is continuous on $\bf I$ for $\beta = \sum_{i=1}^d \beta_i$.
 Then the FTT decomposition \eqref{eq:ContTTDecomposition} is such that $ \gamma_k(\alpha_{k-1},\cdot,\alpha_k) \in \mathcal{C}^{\beta_k}(I_k) $ for all $k$, $\alpha_{k-1}$, and $\alpha_k$. \end{theorem}